Frederic Chopin: The Funeral March Story December 10 2021

 Chopin usually composed several works at the same time therefore, having been composed between the years 1837 and 1839, the second piano sonata was contemporary to other masterpieces such as the Second Ballade in F Major Op.38, the Second Scherzo Op.
 31 in B flat minor and most of the Op.28 preludes.
 As it can be seen these years in the company of George Sand were some of the most fruitful for the composer.
 Curiously, during these years he also composed some of his darkest and fiercest pieces ever.

 Over the years several performers have excelled in their interpretations of the sonata, and it has become a staple of both the recital repertoire as well as a favorite selection for piano competitions.
-Amongst the greatest recordings available it is especially important to mention Arthur Rubinstein and Joseph Horowitz’s recordings which during the early twentieth century set the standard of quality.
+Amongst the greatest recordings available it is especially important to mention Arthur Rubinstein and Vladimir Horowitz’s recordings which during the early twentieth century set the standard of quality.
 Later more recent recordings like those by Evgeny Kissin, Murray Perahia, Ivo Pogorelić, and Mitsuko Uchida have provided novel and interesting readings of the piece taking advantage of modern recording techniques which allow for higher fidelity and sound depth.

 Star pianist Arturo Benedetti Michelangeli performing live Chopin's Funeral March